near/near-api-rs/README.md

 * `ledger`: Enables integration with a Ledger hardware signer for secure key management.
 * `keystore`: Enables integration with a system keystore signer for managing keys securely on the local system.
 * `workspaces`: Provides integration with [`near-workspaces`](https://github.com/near/near-workspaces-rs) for testing purposes.
 This feature allows you to convert `near-workspaces` networks (such as sandbox, testnet, etc.) into a NetworkConfig and use `near-workspaces` `Account` object as a signer for testing and development.
+* `testing`: Enables integration with [`near-sandbox-utils`](https://github.com/near/near-sandbox-utils-rs) for testing purposes.
+This feature allows you to launch a local sandboxed NEAR network and use it for testing and development.
+This feature is developed as a replacement for the `near-workspaces` as it doesn't make sense to have `near-api-rs` and `near-workspaces` together.
+The feature is in the early stage of development and not all the sandbox features are supported yet.

 ## Current issues